How Long Do Manic Episodes Last?

 - Decreased Need for Sleep: Despite having abundant energy, individuals in a manic state may feel little need for sleep.
 They may go for extended periods with minimal sleep or experience restlessness even when attempting to rest.

 - Poor Judgment and Lack of Insight: During a manic episode, individuals may exhibit impaired judgment and decision-making.
-They may disregard the consequences of their actions and lack insight into the potential risks or negative outcomes.
+They may disregard the consequences of their actions and lack insight into the potential risks or adverse outcomes.

-- Irritability and Agitation: Alongside an elevated mood, irritability, and agitation can occur during a manic episode.
+- Irritability and Agitation: Alongside an elevated mood, irritability and agitation can occur during a manic episode.
 Individuals may become easily frustrated, exhibit a short temper, and experience heightened sensitivity to stimuli.

-It’s important to remember that not all individuals will display every symptom, and the severity and duration of manic episodes can vary.
+Not all individuals will display every symptom, and the severity and duration of manic episodes can vary.
 Additionally, these symptoms must cause significant impairment or distress to be diagnosed as a manic episode.
 If you or someone you know is experiencing symptoms suggestive of a manic episode, seeking professional help for an accurate diagnosis and appropriate treatment is essential.

 BPD Manic Episodes